jcolag/entropy-arbitrage/2024-09-26-cost-living.md

 *Thank* you.
 This gets right to the heart of the contract problem, that neither side really understands how to build trust and only one side has any enforcement power.
 Real contracts work---to the extent that they do, I mean---because it allows the party with less power to get the government to intervene on their behalf, if they have a good case.

-In our world---perhaps ironically, given that we have Klingons in the discussion, here---lack of faith in the judicial leads to cultures that revolve around personal honor, historically resulting in people resolving conflicts with [duels](https://en.wikipedia.org/wiki/Duel).
+In our world---perhaps ironically, given that we have Klingons in the discussion, here---lack of faith in the judicial leads to cultures that revolve around personal honor, historically resulting in people resolving conflicts with {% wiki Duel|duels|en %}.
 The shoddy reasoning goes that, if you risk your life to protect your reputation, then you probably wouldn't do anything wrong, not noticing (or maybe not *caring*) that good reputations have far more value to people harming others than people doing good deeds.

-In the modern world, you don't get that, but you often see [arbitration](https://en.wikipedia.org/wiki/Arbitration), where the participants appeal to a third party who acts similar to a judge.
+In the modern world, you don't get that, but you often see {% wiki Arbitration|arbitration|en %}, where the participants appeal to a third party who acts similar to a judge.
 And in such cases, you need to worry about bias, because one party drives more business to the arbitrator, and so the arbitrator will want to keep that party happy.
 Or, in this episode's case, the third party needs to work with Worf every day, and so probably won't impose anything but symbolic punishments on the more-powerful party.

  > **PICARD**: I will not continue have that woman continuing to use this ship for her convenience, simply because her daughter happens to be one of my officers.